isuruwg/my-website/README.md

   - [5.3.
 Run cloudbuild locally to see if everything looks good](#53-run-cloudbuild-locally-to-see-if-everything-looks-good)

-This GitHub repository contains the code used in my personal website [isuru.ca](isuru.ca)

 # 1. Set up instructions for setting things up from scratch

-As the title suggests, this is for someone who wants to set things up from scratch and understand how things work.
-If you already cloned this repo from my GitHub and want to just run this, you don't have to run the steps here.
-Go directly to section 3.

 ## 1.1.
 Python environment management